2xic-speedrun/latios/readme.md

 # Latios
-Nice, and simple Tweet aggregator.
+Nice, and simple feed aggregator.

 I love twitter, but the timeline is a mess (especially in the official app).
+Hackernews is a great link aggregator, but I only care about certain articles, and the same is true for Reddit.

-Latios is an attempt to solve this by having a model learn your tweet preference, and ranking them higher based on your tweet feedback.
+Latios is an attempt to aggregate and rank feeds by having a model learn your preference, and ranking links and tweets higher based on your feedback.

-## Evolution
-Looks like Latios is evolving, Twitter is a great aggregator for other content, and not just tweets.
-Having a nice interface for links, and filtered links is even better.

-Moving forward various data sources might be added, and Latios will aggregate both tweets and various links.

-One of the next datasources I'm thinking of adding is something like Hackernews / Reddit.

 ## How to use
-0. `pip3 install -r requirments.txt` and add twitter tokens to `.env`
+0. `pip3 install -r requirements.txt` and add twitter tokens to `.env`
 1. `python3 -m latios.data_worker.Service` starts the data worker (fetches the twitter data, and handles the feedback from the client)
 2. `python3 -m latios.client.Service` start the web interface
 3. `python3 -m latios.ranker.Service` sets the predicted tweet score.